-During our fiscal year ended December 28, 2019, or "fiscal 2019," our board of directors met eight times and acted by unanimous written consent seven times.
-During fiscal 2019, each incumbent director attended at least 75% of the total number of meetings held by our board of directors and the committees of our board of directors on which he or she served.
+During our fiscal year ended January 2, 2021, or "fiscal 2020," our board of directors met six times and acted by unanimous written consent ten times.
+During fiscal 2020, each incumbent director attended at least 75% of the total number of meetings held by our board of directors and the committees of our board of directors on which he or she served.
 To the extent reasonably practicable, directors are expected to attend or participate by teleconference in board meetings, meetings of committees on which they serve and the annual meeting of our shareholders.
-Last year, all individuals then serving as directors attended the annual meeting of our shareholders in person.
+Last year, all individuals then serving as directors, with the exception of Dr. Moriarty and Mr. Whitman, who were not up for re-election, attended the annual meeting of our shareholders.